Devenet/AdventCalendar/README.md

 Put your photos in the `private` folder, and name them with the number of the day you want to illustrate.
 For example, for the 1st December, call your file `1.jpg` or `1.jpeg`.

-Supported formats are: JPG/JPEG, PNG, GIF.
+Supported formats are: JPG/JPEG, PNG, GIF for images, and MP4 for videos.

 __Be sure that the access to `private` folder is forbidden when browsing it!__
-For Apache configuration, be sure that a `.htaccess` file with the directive `Require all denied` is in and read.
+For Apache configuration, be sure that a `.htaccess` file with the directive `Require all denied` is in.

 ### Customize legend and title